 Curses and vows are immensely significant to our health, we compromise and do conscious effort to maintain our health with exercise and cleanliness choosing the right toothbrush is also an important part of it.
 A vow is the only one who fully brings them into the being is the one taking the vow or being cursed.
 Certainly others can hold power over us, but only when we allow it.
-For this reason bringing a multi-dimensional approach to healing is important.
+For this reason bringing a multi-dimensional approach to healing is important since we are all aging and that’s inevitable, we could look younger with anti aging creams but we are still growing.
 We don’t often remember the ill-made promises “never to forgive,” or “to forever remember this pain.”
 Frankly, we don’t always have to remember them, if we can be comfortable with letting go of the imbalance, itself.
 Sometimes, though, we need the mental recollection of symbols to bring order to how we are perpetuating resulting patterns in the present.
 It is through an intimate knowledge of our own mythology and remaining open to collective consciousness that we can process these symbols and release them.
 Until we understand the spiritual source of the wound, the wound can’t truly heal.
 Once we open ourselves to that information, psychology around the physical ailment releases, enabling healing on all levels.
 Understanding that cycle, and its nonlinear nature, is key to being creators of our own wellbeing.
 I wish you the best in your healing practice, Jennifer!